-- A stereo guitar input jack could be used as on-off switch, connecting the battery (-) pin to ground when the mono guitar jack is plugged.
+- A stereo guitar input jack could be used as an on-off switch, connecting the battery (-) pin to ground when the mono guitar jack is plugged.

 The Input Buffer is implemented using a basic Common Collector (Emitter Follower) transistor circuit.
-It provides high input impedance and unity gain in order to preserve signal integrity avoiding high frequency signal loss (tone sucking).
+It provides high input impedance and unity gain in order to preserve signal integrity avoiding high-frequency signal loss (tone sucking).

-- The base of the transistor is biased to 2.54V through a high value resistor R2 (1MΩ).
+- The base of the transistor is biased to 2.54V through a high-value resistor R2 (1MΩ).

 - The input series resistor R1 (10KΩ) will limit the amount of current into the base of the transistor, protecting Q1 against electrostatic discharges and making the pedal more robust.